Accepted Sessions

 Visual Regression Testing (VRT) is a powerful tool that can transform your development process - for the better!
 But how do you get started?

-• Attend this session to get a full understanding of how VRT works and how you can use it to get results.
+• Attend this session to get a full understanding of how VRT works with BackstopJS and how you can use it to get results.

 • Attend VRT Office Hours that I will host in September (TBD) to resolve issues and tweak your install.